One of 189 Pathways™

 The Pathway

-The Ceremonial Heart is one of 189 unique pathways in the INTI NAN system – the specific convergence of a Priest soul, Type 2 personality, and Shamanic healing path.
+The Ceremonial Heart is one of 189 distinct pathways in the INTI NAN system, each arising from a unique convergence of soul type, Enneagram, and healing medicine.

 The Name